tumBAIS/ML-CO-pipeline-TrafficPrediction/README.md

 ## 4. Train and evaluate the COAML pipeline
 1. Recommendation: Run the training on a cluster using `slurm`.
+2. We provide pre-caculated instances in `surrogate/data`.
+Please unpack them, if you did not run step *3.
+Create scenarios*
-2. On the cluster, define the parameters in the `runnables/cluster/master.sh` file.
+3. On the cluster, define the parameters in the `runnables/cluster/master.sh` file.
-3. On the cluster, in `runnables/cluster/master.sh` uncomment the training or evaluation, depending on what you want to run.
+4. On the cluster, in `runnables/cluster/master.sh` uncomment the training or evaluation, depending on what you want to run.
-4. On the cluster, run
+5. On the cluster, run
 ```bash
 bash runnables/cluster/master.sh
 ```